This post may contain affiliate links. For more information, read my disclosure policy.

 • Preheat oven to 425°F.

-• Place one pie crust in the bottom of a 9-inch pie plate and crimp as desired.
+• Place one pie crust in the bottom of a 9-inch pie pan and crimp around the edge of the pie plate as desired.

 • Carefully stir together blueberries, sugar, lemon juice, and cornstarch.
-Pour into prepared pie plate.
+Pour into prepared pie dish immediately.

 Topping choices:

-• Top the pie by making a lattice (see note) or a double crust pie.
+• Top the pie by making a lattice or a double crust with a second pie crust.
 If using a double crust pie, be sure to cut holes in the top to vent during baking.
+Brush the pie with egg wash.

 • Top the pie with a crumble topping.